Tanairí

 Tanairí is a 1985 telenovela produced in Puerto Rico with a plot regarding slavery on the island while under Spanish rule.
-Tanairí is the setting for the series, the name of the hacienda where the story takes place.
+Tanairí, the setting for the series, is the name of the hacienda where the story takes place.
 The series theme song "Soledad" was performed by Nydia Caro.
 One of the directors of Tanairi was the well known playwright, Dean Zayas.